szmisztal/airport_project/README.md

 ## System Requirements
 - Python 3.x installed on your machine.
-- Flask, for setting up the API.
+- Flask, for setting up the API, works on localhost.
 - Matplotlib and NumPy, for data visualization and numerical operations.